 Calamayou can rent a car.
 Another option is to organize a tour via one of Calama’s travel agencies downtown.

-- Other sites worth visiting in the Atacama Desert are the Ghost Towns of Humberstone and Santa Laura.
+- Visiting the Ghost Towns of Humberstone and Santa Laura (Chile)